 Almond Mocha, interestingly, is an American spin-off of a latte with added chocolate and almond flavors.
-Combining all three of these immortal flavors in one drink was brilliant.
-It was one of those rare times to me when more was better.
-Coffee, almond, chocolate…….three of the best flavors in the decadent drink department.
-To me, it’s right up there with coffee, fruit and chocolate Dreams of Cacao.
+Combining all three of these immortal flavors into one drink was brilliant.
+Coffee, almond, chocolate…….three of the best flavors in the decadent drink world.
+To me, it’s right up there with fruit and chocolate Dreams of Cacao.

-First attempts at anything , small or large, can be filled with so much anxiety.
-The fear of failure, the fear that others may not like our efforts….too many times we talk ourselves out of things not because we don’t think we can do it, but because we’re focused on the emotional fall-out in case we fail.
+First attempts at anything, small or large, can sometimes be filled with so much anxiety.
+The fear of failure, the fear that others may not like our efforts….so many times we talk ourselves out of things not because we don’t think we can do it, but because we’re focused on the emotional fall-out in case we fail.
+I didn’t want to think failure or think that it wouldn’t be good.
+Of course it would be good!
+Optimism is the key to success no matter what your endeavor is!

-When I first wanted to make this drink, I started looking for recipes online.
-I was disappointed that there were only a few to be found.
-A couple of them included pre-made ingredients, and the others looked so simple it didn’t seem like they could do the drink justice.
+I started by looking for recipes online.
+I was disappointed that my findings were so sparse.
+In fact there were only a few to be found anywhere.
+Some of the recipes included pre-made ingredients, and the rest looked so simple it didn’t seem like they would do the drink justice.
 I also looked at commercial recipes and no, those wouldn’t work either.
 Too much sugar and they usually included one ingredient I wanted to avoid the most, almond syrup.
 Why?
 Because almond syrup is mostly refined sugar and artificial almond flavoring.
 Not the stuff of whole food recipes.
-I reasoned that using fresh Almond Sylk with natural sweeteners just had to taste better than that.
-So that would be the base.
-The rest would flow from there.
-Add coffee, coconut water, vanilla, cacao powder …..it was starting to sound stark raving good.
+I reasoned that using fresh Almond Sylk with natural sweeteners just had to taste better than a processed syrup.
+Add coffee, coconut water, vanilla, cacao powder …..it was starting to sound stark raving good at this point.

-Made up the almond milk, added my other ingredients, and produced my first batch of Almond Mocha.
+I made up the Almond Sylk, added in the remaining ingredients, and produced my first batch of Almond Mocha.
 It was very good, but not great.
 Something was missing.
-Second batch, added a bit more of this, a little bit of that…….
+Second batch, I added a bit more of this, a little bit of that…….
 Balancing all the flavors was not as easy as I thought it would be.
-I was close to accepting that I may not achieve that perfect mix of flavors but if nothing else, my dark enduring drink would certainly be healthy.
-Hard to go wrong with a coffee drink My Vegan Performance Café.
-Then came my final batch.
+I was close to accepting that I may not achieve that perfect mix of flavors but if nothing else, my dark enduring drink would certainly be healthy and tasty.
+Hard to go wrong with most any coffee drink.
+Then came my final batch later that day.
 One taste and I had to admit I was wrong.
 My healthy whole heart Almond Mocha was just as, if not better, than the ones I used to buy.
 Goes to show that the real deal is always worth pursuing.

-One of the reasons my Almond Mocha was so good was using a combination of almond milk and cashews instead of dairy milk.
-Dairy milk can sometimes act like a buffer, like a middleman who unites the opposing sides.
+One of the reasons my Almond Mocha was so good was because I used a combination of almond and cashews instead of the traditional dairy milk which added depth and complexity.
+Dairy milk can sometimes act like a flavor buffer, a middleman who unites the opposing sides.
 I didn’t want that.
-I wanted proud and independent little flavors that you could taste in every sip.
+I wanted proud and independent flavors that you could taste in every sip.

-Healthy fats and protein, essential vitamins and minerals, enzymes…this as an all around treat for those moments in your life when a bit of decadence is needed…somewhat urgently.
-I hope you’ll savor each intentional and joyous flavor.
-And I hope you’ll take some time to nurture your ambitions.
+Healthy fats and protein, essential vitamins and minerals, enzymes,mouth-watering flavor…this is a special treat for those moments in your life when a bit of decadence is needed…somewhat urgently.
+I hope you’ll savor each intentional and joyous flavor and take some time to nurture your ambitions.
 No matter how large or small, they should never be neglected or stored away for a rainy day.
 I insist, dear friend.

 This recipe is raw, dairy and gluten-free, and serves 2 persons.

-- If watching your caffeine, coffee extract many be a better choice for you.
-It contains less than half the amount of caffeine (56 milligrams per teaspoon) as a cup of coffee (90-150 milligrams per 8 ounce cup) and is easy to use and keep on hand.
+- If watching your caffeine intake, coffee extract contains less than half the amount of caffeine (56 milligrams per teaspoon) as a cup of coffee (90-150 milligrams per 8 ounce cup) and is easy to use and keep on hand.
+If using, add 2 tsp plus 1/2 cup water to recipe and omit the brewed coffee.

-- 2 cups Almond Sylk or other Almond Milk of choice
+- 2 cups Almond Sylk or other full-bodied Almond Milk of choice

 - 3 Tbsp cacao powder or carob powder